botahamec/happylock/README.md

 I want to try to get this working without the standard library.
 There are a few problems with this though.
 For instance, this crate uses `thread_local` to allow other threads to have their own keys.
 Also, the only practical type of mutex that would work is a spinlock.
 Although, more could be implemented using the `RawMutex` trait.

 Theoretically, it's possible to include the same mutex in a list twice, preventing the entire lock from being obtained.
 And this is technically a deadlock.
 A pretty easy to prevent deadlock, but a deadlock nonetheless.
 This is difficult to prevent, but could maybe be done by giving each mutex an ID, and then ensuring that the same ID doesn't appear twice in a list.
-This is an O(n^2) operation.
+This is an O(n^2) operation, and using an `AtomicUsize` to make the IDs would mean that creating a mutex isn't `const`.

 More types might be lockable using a `LockGuard`.
 In addition, some sort of `DynamicLock` type might be useful so that, for example, a `Mutex<usize>` and an `RwLock<usize>` could be unlocked at the same time inside of a `Vec<DynamicLock<usize>>`.
 Although, this wouldn't solve the problem of needing a `Mutex<usize>` and a `Mutex<String>` at the same time.
 This would be better solved usin the existing tuple system.